cloudmesh-community/book/chapters/prg/python/python-big-data.md

 * <https://dask.pydata.org>

-Conduct a performance study that showcases the difference of doing parallel calculations in Dask, calculations in a framework such as SciPy, and regular unthreaded python code.
+Conduct a performance study that showcases the difference between doing parallel calculations in Dask, calculations in a framework such as SciPy, and regular unthreaded python code.